-The use of eMortgages (a mortgage with an electronic promissory note) is steadily becoming a market practice.
+The use of eMortgages (a mortgage with an electronic promissory note) and other electronic closing documents is steadily becoming a market practice.
 Such mortgages help simplify and facilitate the closing process for your borrowers and your business.

 - Potential for increased liquidity due to shorter timeframes from origination to sale of the loan in the secondary market.

 - The risk of losing the original paper Note is eliminated and so is the need for affidavits when Notes are lost.
 This reduces the associated delays in loss mitigation activities.